P.E.O. Sisterhood: Membership

-In 1966 the Sisterhood had 130,000 members.
-At that time membership was open to women over 18, who believed in God and had lived at their present address for a least a year.
+Membership in P.E.O. is by invitation but is not secret.
+In 1966, the Sisterhood had 130,000 members.
+At that time membership was open to women over the age of eighteen, who believed in God and had lived at their present address for a least a year.
 It was said to appeal to "Protestant women of some social standing and college education".
+Membership peaked in 1999 with over 252,000 dues paying members.

-Although always officially nonsectarian, P.E.O. has evolved over recent generations into a deliberately diverse, community-based organization with nearly 6,000 chapters and some 230,000 members.
+Although always officially nonsectarian, P.E.O. has evolved over recent generations into a deliberately diverse, community-based organization with 5,632 chapters and some 197,000 dues paying members.
 It has chapters in each of the 50 United States, District of Columbia and in six Canadian provinces.
-It now aims to serve women worldwide, and to welcome women of all races, religions and backgrounds.
-It emphasizes that it does "not discriminate against any woman based on age, ethnicity, religion or education.
-The Sisterhood is based on friendship and mutual respect.
-P.E.O. is not political nor is it a political action group."